dustinpfister/blog_posts/_posts/js-innerhtml.md

 el.innerHTML = html += '<\/ul>';
 ```

 In this example I am just creating an unordered list from elements in an array.
-It is generally a good idea to add things up with a varaible and then just set innerHTML once, as each time innerHTML is used it can trigger page re-flow.
+It is generally a good idea to add things up with a variable and then just set innerHTML once, as each time innerHTML is used it can trigger page re-flow.

 ## 2 - Security concerns with innerHTML